Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 ##### The United States Abolishes Importing Slaves (1808)
 Following Britain's footsteps a year prior, The United States passes legislation to end the importation of slaves.
 Slavery still continued domestically however and slaves were still smuggled into the US.

+### Slave Breeding
+Slave owners systematically forced slaves to have children after importing slaves were illegal.

 ### The Underground Railroad (1830-1865)
 A network of secret passages and safe houses that helped many black slaves escape to free states such as Canada.